Redshift vs BigQuery: The 2026 Enterprise Decision Guide

 For enterprise BI, Redshift has the stronger benchmark story

-AWS published benchmark results that are hard to dismiss for classic enterprise reporting.
-In AWS’s TPC-H benchmark at scale factor 1000, Redshift completed 18 of 22 queries with an average 3.6X faster performance than BigQuery.
-In TPC-DS at 3TB scale, Redshift outperformed BigQuery on 94 of 99 queries by an average 6X faster elapsed time (AWS benchmark details).
+AWS publishes head-to-head benchmark results that are useful directionally, even though they come from the vendor with something to prove.
+In AWS’s TPC-H benchmark at scale factor 1000, Redshift completed 18 of 22 queries with an average 3.6x faster elapsed time than BigQuery.
+In TPC-DS at 3TB scale, Redshift outperformed BigQuery on 94 of 99 queries by an average 6x faster elapsed time (AWS’s benchmark writeup).
+Treat these as a starting hypothesis to test against your own workload, not a verdict - AWS ran and published them.

-That matters because TPC-style tests are not perfect, but they are directionally useful for the workloads many enterprises commonly run:
+TPC-style tests aren’t perfect, but they’re directionally useful for the workloads many enterprises commonly run:

 • repeated BI queries